 - Sleep disturbances—trouble falling or staying asleep

-Several factors might cause a person to develop an anxiety disorder.
+Several factors might cause a person to experience “anxiety attacks.”

 Childhood Experiences or Past Trauma

 Stress and trauma impact the way children grow into adults.
-Difficult or traumatic experiences in childhood can cause a person to develop an anxiety disorder later in life.
+Difficult or traumatic experiences in childhood can cause a person to develop anxiety later in life.

 - Physical Abuse

 - Experiencing Racism